 Posterior urethral valves are also seen in association with other congenital abnormalities including 2:

 - in severe cases oligohydramnios and renal dysplasia 2 (assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5)

 - keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve

-Following birth, findings are the same as those on antenatal ultrasound, although as patients who present after birth usually have less severe obstruction, the features may be less evident:
+Following birth, findings are the same as those on antenatal ultrasound.
+Patients who present after birth usually have less severe obstruction, and so the features may be less evident:

 - bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5

-- kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5
+- hydonephrosis (most commonly), although it is important to note this is absent in up to 10% of cases 5